Fierro-Labs/Fierro/README.md

 # To Run
 Make sure you have [golang](https://go.dev/doc/install) installed and [go-ipfs](https://github.com/ipfs/go-ipfs).
 You can find instructions on their respective websites.

-After that is done, remember to fork, clone, &:
+After that is done, remember to fork, clone, & init ipfs:

+`ipfs init`

+Then spin up local ipfs node:

+`ipfs daemon`
+*this command will hold up your terminal*

+Then in a separate terminal window change directory into the repo:

 `cd IPNSGoServer`

-Then you need to build the project:
+Then build the project:

 `go build`